KV Oostende: Success in 2010s

+Buyout and decline

 In May 2020 an investment group acquired KV Oostende Football Club and the new investors include Paul Conway of Pacific Media Group, Chien Lee of NewCity Capital, Randy Frankel of Partners Path Capital and Krishen Sud.

 On 15 April 2023, KV Oostende was officially relegated from the Belgian Pro League to the Challenger Pro League after being defeated 4–0 by OH Leuven after ten years in the top tier.
 On 21 December 2023, the club incurred a deduction of three points, followed by an additional six points on 22 December.
 As a result, KV Oostende found themselves bottom of the Challenger Pro League standings with only seven points.
 These penalties stemmed from the club's failure to meet repayment deadlines, compounded by their existing debt of €8 million.

 On 16 May 2024, it was announced that the club would file for bankruptcy on 3 June 2024 due to the failure to obtain a professional license, an insurmountable debt burden for the Belgian Division 2, and a failed takeover.
 On 4 June, the commercial court in Bruges declared KV Oostende bankrupt.
 On 13 June, it was revealed that newly promoted third-tier club KSV Diksmuide intended to collaborate with the city of Ostend to form a new team under the name Koninklijke Voetbalclub Diksmuide-Oostende.
 The youth teams of Diksmuide and Ostend would continue training at their current facilities, while the first team would play its matches at the stadium in Ostend.

+In June 2025, it was revealed that ex-owner Paul Conway had been in prison in Spain for over 5 weeks and was fighting extradition to Belgium.
+Conway is the co-founder of Pacific Media Group (PMG) who owned 7 European clubs at its peak, but had lost control or sold 3 of these due to varying levels of financial difficulties.
+He was wanted for questioning following an investigation by the Belgian Federal Police Sports Fraud Team, in relation to 6 fraud allegations linked to KV Oostende's bankruptcy.
+Central to this was the 2021 purchase of striker Mickaël Biron from AS Nancy Lorraine, another team in PMG's portfolio.
+Biron was purchased by Oostende for a club-record €5 million, but was immediately loaned back to AS Nancy Lorraine and was then sold to RWDM at the end of the season for €2.5 million.
+He never played a game for Oostende.